hdwivedi1193/notebook/README.md

 - **Read**: View existing notes.
 - **Update**: Edit and save changes to existing notes.
 - **Delete**: Remove notes from the notebook.
+- **Login/Signup**: Secure user authentication with login and signup functionality.
+- **User-Specific Notes**: Each user can view and manage their own notes.

 ## Technologies Used